 The pain level of the piercing procedure itself is quite tolerable, as Brooks rates it between a four and six on a scale of one to 10.
-Borrowman says, "Many report it hurts much less than getting cartilage pierced, and the only pain is simply associated with undergoing two piercings in one sitting."
+Borrowman says, "Many report it hurts much less than getting [a] cartilage pierced, and the only pain is associated with undergoing two piercings in one sitting."

 Our experts agree that many people experience discomfort after the piercing.
 "The pain for these piercings mostly occurs in the healing process where it is difficult to eat, chew, and talk," explains Brooks.
 She also says some swelling will probably occur, and it can be uncomfortable, though not painful.

-The healing process is extensive, as Engelman explains "it can take months to over a year to heal and often leaves a scar."
+The healing process is extensive, as Engelman explains "It can take months to over a year to heal and often leaves a scar."
 This timeline varies from person to person, though it should be noted that the first 12 weeks post-procedure require fastidious aftercare.

 Swelling can be alleviated with an ice pack and should subside within a week.
-If you notice any blood, puss, yellow discharge, or an increase in swelling after a few days, this might signal an infection and you should consult your doctor.
+If you notice any blood, pus, yellow discharge, or an increase in swelling after a few days, this might signal an infection and you should consult your doctor.
 If you suspect any damage has been done to your parotid duct, seek immediate medical care.

 Cost of a Dimple Piercing

 The cost of these piercings varies by studio, typically starting at $60.
-"Most places do not perform these piercings regularly as anatomy is not well suited for them and the healing process is extensive," says Brooks, referencing the fact that the piercer must be knowledgable about the exact anatomy of the cheek in order to avoid the parotid ducts.
+"Most places do not perform these piercings regularly as anatomy is not well suited for them and the healing process is extensive," says Brooks, referencing the fact that the piercer must be knowledgeable about the exact anatomy of the cheek in order to avoid the parotid ducts.
 Be sure your piercer has a specialty piercing license and ask to see a portfolio of past healed piercings.
-Each state has protocol to follow when it comes to body modification procedures, which can be found on the Department of Health website.
+Each state has protocols to follow when it comes to body modification procedures, which can be found on their Department of Health website.

 You also want to minimize the potential of less severe infections due to your new piercing.
 "Make sure not to tongue at your piercings," advises Brooks.
 "This is important and difficult not to do.
-Also be careful not to bite down on the initial length."
+Also, be careful not to bite down on the initial length."

 The Best Jewelry for a Dimple Piercing